 If you want to move orphaned files rather than delete them, you can configure this option along with the move deleted files feature to move your orphaned files to the specified deleted files directory.
-See Target server properties on page 63 for more information.
+See Target server properties on page 66 for more information.

 During a mirror, orphaned file processing success messages will be logged to a separate orphaned file log on the source.
 This keeps the Double-Take log from being overrun with orphaned file success processing messages.

 Orphaned files processing statistics and any errors in orphaned file processing will still be logged to the Double-Take log, and during difference mirrors, verifications, and restorations, all orphaned file processing messages are logged to the Double-Take log.
 The orphaned file log is located in the Logging folder specified for the source.
-See Log file properties on page 68 for details on the location of that folder.
+See Log file properties on page 71 for details on the location of that folder.
 The orphaned log file is appended to during each orphaned file processing during a mirror, and the log file will be a maximum of 50 MB.

 By default, Double-Take will select a target route for transmissions.
 If desired, specify an alternate route on the target that the data will be transmitted through.
 This allows you to select a different route for Double-Take traffic.
 For example, you can separate regular network traffic and Double-Take traffic on a machine with multiple IP addresses.
+You can also select or manually enter a public IP address (which is the public IP address of the server's router) if you are using a NAT environment.
+If you enter a public IP addresses, you will see additional fields allowing you to disable the default communication ports and specify other port numbers to use, allowing the target to communicate through a router.
+The Management Service port can be disregarded.
+It is used for other job types.
+The Replication Service port is used for data transmission.